Lift up your hands in the sanctuary. Praise the Lord! Psalm 134:2

 he who made heaven and earth.

-1 The words of Agur the son of Jakeh; the revelation:
+1 The words of Agur the son of Jakeh, the revelation that

 2 “Surely I am the most ignorant of men,